-Two hospitalized, one charged after Julian Road restaurant shooting - Salisbury Post
+Two hospitalized, one charged after Klumac Road restaurant shooting - Salisbury Post

-Two hospitalized, one charged after Julian Road restaurant shooting
+Two hospitalized, one charged after Klumac Road restaurant shooting

-SALISBURY — Two people are hospitalized and one man faces charges after a shooting late Friday at a Julian Road restaurant.
+SALISBURY — Two people are hospitalized and one man faces charges after a shooting late Friday at a restaurant off of Klumac Road.

 The shooting occurred at 10:15 p.m.
 Friday at Los Arcos Mexican Restaurant and resulted in two of three people shot being transported to Wake Forest Baptist Hospital in Winston-Salem, where they remain in critical condition, police said in a news release.

-The third person was treated at the scene and released by Rowan County Emergency Medical Services.
+The third person was treated at the scene — a shopping center next to I-85 — and released by Rowan County Emergency Medical Services.

 Hugo Riquelme Alonso, 20, faces charges of attempted second-degree murder and assault with a deadly weapon inflicting serious injury with intent to kill in connection with the incident.

-Police said they found Alonso in a vehicle at the intersection of U.S. 601 and East Ridge Road.
+Police said law enforcement officers found Alonso in a vehicle at the intersection of U.S. 601 and East Ridge Road, which is north of Salisbury in the unincorporated Franklin community.
 He was given a $1 million bond.

 Further information about the incident wasn’t immediately released.